tkkuehn/skeleprint_ui/README.rst

 Layer Height %
 --------------

 The layer height % is used to calculate the smear factor.
-At 100% the layer height is equal to the filament width.
+At 100% the layer height is roughly equal to the filament width.
 If layer height % is less than 100% then the radial axis only moves up some percentage of the filament width which means you are smearing the ink.

-I would take extra care when messing with this.

 Sending G Code to Printer
 ======================